Children's Services Policies, Values and Principles

 All children and young people have the right to have their physical, emotional and mental health safeguarded and promoted.
 Where appropriate, they should be supported to develop a sense of well-being through:

-All young people should be given encouragement to adopt a healthy lifestyle.
+All young people should be given the encouragement and opportunity to live a healthy lifestyle.

 All children and young people have the right to be safe and secure, protected from harm and neglect, and to live in an environment that enables them to develop to their full physical, mental, spiritual, moral and social potential.
 This includes being safe from a range of concerns.
 When they need help to achieve these outcomes it should be available in a timely way and delivered through effective interventions.